ctruett/rawContactSheetGenerator/README.md

 - **Date-based Organization**: Automatic folder naming with date and gallery name
 - **Organized Output**: All output files are saved to date-gallery subfolders
 - **Export Options**: Generate 2000px wide JPEGs alongside contact sheets
+- **PNG Contact Sheets**: Create single PNG contact sheet with all frames arranged in a grid

 ## Requirements